Incremental Digital Volume Correlation Tutorial

 This tutorial explains how to use the new features of the Digital Volume Correlation extension to perform a series of incremental measurements.

-This tutorial explains how to use some of the new features (available from version 2021.1) of the Digital Volume Correlation (DVC) extension in order to perform a series of incremental measurements.
+This tutorial explains how to use some of the new features (available in version 2021.1) of the Digital Volume Correlation (DVC) extension to perform a series of incremental measurements.

-When looking at a set of deformed data, the strategy for processing the series will change whether the cumulated strain levels are smaller or larger than 5%.
+When looking at a set of deformed data, the strategy for processing the series changes depending on whether the cumulated strain levels are smaller or larger than 5%.

-This tutorial demonstrates the strategy to follow if the cumulated strain levels for the series is larger than 5%, as direct correlation with the reference image can be difficult or no longer possible.
-It first describes the different steps to process a series of volumes in the deformed configuration, and then looks into the automation of the whole process using the Incremental Digital Volume Correlation module.
+This tutorial demonstrates the strategy to follow if the cumulated strain levels for the series is larger than 5%, as a direct correlation with the reference image can be difficult or no longer possible.
+The tutorial first describes the different steps involved in processing a series of volumes in the deformed configuration, and then looks into the automation of the whole process using the Incremental Digital Volume Correlation module.

-For details about the strategy to follow if the cumulated strain levels are below 5%, please refer to the Incremental Digital Volume Correlation tutorial within the Avizo user's guide.
+For details about the strategy to follow if the cumulated strain levels are below 5%, refer to the Incremental Digital Volume Correlation tutorial within the Avizo Software user's guide.

 To reproduce this tutorial, a Digital Volume Correlation license is required.